pfsense/docs/source/nat/using-1-1-nat-on-a-wan-ip-address.rst

 the 1:1 NAT for the specific ports on the firewall to be reached.

-If there is only one WAN IP, and a Linksys (or other SOHO router) style “DMZ”\ :sup:`1` configuration is being attempted, consider only forward the ranges of ports and protocols that are absolutely necessary, and use appropriate firewall rules to protect access to these ports.
+If there is only one WAN IP, and a Linksys (or other SOHO router) style "DMZ"\ :sup:`1` configuration is being attempted, consider only forward the ranges of ports and protocols that are absolutely necessary, and use appropriate firewall rules to protect access to these ports.